Some of the links on this page may link to our affiliates. Learn more about our ad policies.

 You May Just Have the Cold

 Just because you have these symptoms does not mean you have the flu.
 You may be suffering from the common cold, which has similar symptoms, but is far less fatal and severe.
 Typically, the common cold doesn’t get more severe than a stuffy nose and a light fever.
 It usually only lasts a few days, too.
 Any symptoms more severe than that (persistent headaches, vomiting, etc.) or lasting longer than two to three days should be treated immediately, as you may have the flu.

 Complications from the Flu

-Typically, with proper treatment and antibiotics, the flu lasts in your system for about two weeks.
+Typically, with proper treatment, the flu lasts in your system for about two weeks.
 Seniors (people over the age of 65) are at a higher risk than many other demographic groups of suffering complications from the flu, and many of these complications can last even after your immune system has taken care of the influenza virus in your system.
-The flu can particularly impact seniors who have:
+Seasonal flu for seniors can be more impactful for those who have:

 - Kidney problems